Sexual misconduct in surgery

 We are committed to:

-- Developing and signposting impactful, targeted resources and training on being an active bystander, with specific reference to incidents of sexual misconduct.
+- Developing and promoting impactful resources and training on active bystander intervention, specifically addressing sexual misconduct.

-- Continuing to provide our unconscious bias e-learning and guidance, available free of charge to all on our online learning platform.
+- Continuing to provide our free unconscious bias e-learning and guidance on our online learning platform.

 Culture and performance